BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 drop a shield, even if they spawn with one.
 Shielded loaders will drop shields, though.

+Bosses with unique weapon drops who don't actually use weapons (ie: most "creature" enemies like Knuckedragger, machines like BNK3R, melee-only bosses) will nevertheless have a guaranteed drop of one item from their drop pool, even though other melee-only enemies wouldn't.

 Grenade Mods, Class Mods, and Relics will still be acquired as per usual - via world drops, chests, and the like.